Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-05/README.md

   - "Smugglers sell various goods"
 - Bandits are attacking you: Can lose crew or gain money

 The existing narrative is fairly grim and flat.
-This could be changed is many ways.
+This could be changed in many ways.
 I'm sure you have your own ideas!
 Here are a few things that I thought of:

 - "Space pirates launch a volley of laser blasts": Loss of crew
 - "Friendly Unicorns bless the group": Gain food